DimitrisCC/CommunityTracking/README.md

-# Tracking the Evolution of Communities in Dynamic Social Networks
+# Tracking Communities in Dynamic Graphs with Applications to Social Networks

 This repository is a fork of the code developed around the MSc Thesis:

 > Ilias Sarantopoulos, “Tracking the Evolution of Communities in Dynamic Social Networks” MSc Thesis, Athens University of Economics and Business, 2017

-The code is updated to work with Python 3.
+and updated to work with Python 3 in a Windows environment.
+More experiments and optimizations are going to be done.

 ## Getting Started